lmur98/epic_kitchens_affordances/README.md

 # Epic-Aff Dataset

-This is the dataset introduced on the ICCV 2023 paper **Multi-label affordance mapping from egocentric vision**, by Lorenzo Mur-Labadia, Ruben Martinez-Cantin and Josechu Guerrero Campo.
+This is the dataset introduced on the ICCV 2023 conference paper **Multi-label affordance mapping from egocentric vision** 🎉🎉, by Lorenzo Mur-Labadia, Ruben Martinez-Cantin and Josechu Guerrero Campo from the University of Zaragoza.
 Please, do not hesitate to ask any question on the following mail *lmur@unizar.es* ✉️

 ## Dataset creation: automatic annotations